russtoku/conjurex/README.md

 evaluation*, made a change to the client that takes away the ability use meta-commands with `psql`.
 I need to be able to do this so my first order of business it to make it optional.
-Of course, I think that automatically appending the SQL statement terminator should be opt-in not the default.
+Of course, I think that automatically appending the SQL statement terminator should be an opt-in; not the default.

+## Using Conjure

+One of the nice things about Conjure is that you can use it programmatically.
+This means that you can create a keymap, autocommand, or user command to that helps you in *your* workflow.
+However, that means that you need to think about what REPL you'll need to use to make that happen.

+While I generally don't like things to happen automatically, this is one time where that is appropriate.